aimhubio/aim/README.md

 - **repo** - Full path to parent directory of Aim repo - the `.aim` directory.
 By default current working directory.
 - **experiment** - A name of the experiment.
 By default `default`.
 See [concepts](#concepts)
 - **flush_frequency** - The frequency per step to flush intermediate aggregated values of metrics to disk.
 By default per `128` step.
-- **block_termination** - If set to `True` process will wait until all tasks are completed, otherwise pending tasks will be killed.
+- **block_termination** - If set to `True` process will wait until all tasks are completed, otherwise pending tasks will be killed at process exit.
 By default `True`.

 _Returns_
 - Session object to attribute recorded training run to.